reapp/new-site/source/packages.md

 Superagent, request, and cujojs/rest.

-Superagent works nicelly but doesn't have promise support, but there is a good library superagent-bluebird-proimise.
+Superagent works nicelly but doesn't have promise support, but there is a good library superagent-bluebird-promise.
 So for now we just extend that.

 The others also either bundle their own promise library or have separate